lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To disable video and thus save some processing power uncheck the :guilabel:`Enable Video` checkbox.
 To have window decorations on a seperate video window check the :guilabel:`Window decorations` checkbox.
 To automatically have fullscreen video check the :guilabel:`Fullscreen` checkbox.
 The menu :guilabel:`Fullscreen Video Device` menu lets you select which monitor to play the full screen video.
 To change the backend for vlc to play videos change the :guilabel:`Output` menu.
 To turn deinterlacing on or off change :guilabel:`Deinterlacing` menu.
 The mode :guilabel:`Mode` changes the mode to deinterlace the frames of video.
 The guilabel:`Directory` is what directory to save snapshots of videos in and to choose one in a pop up window press the :guilabel:`Browse` button.
 The :guilabel:`Prefix` field lets you have a preshot to the snapshot file name.
 You can choose the format of the snapshot in the :guilabel:`Format` menu.

+To change settings with codecs choose the :guilabel:`Input/codecs` tab.
+To change your settings for hardware-accelerated decoding use the :guilabel:`Hardware-accelerated decoding` which you can choose a specific kind of decoding.
+To change your default optical device the drop down menu next to :guilabel:`Default optical device` to change your default optical device.

 Version
 -------
 Lubuntu ships with version 3.0.4 of VLC.